 - Deep tissue cooling with ice reduces muscle spasm by lessening muscle contraction.

-Note: If you have circulation issues, can’t feel cold or are allergic to cold, ice may not be the recommended therapy for you and may not be used.
+Note: If you have circulation issues, can’t feel cold or are allergic to cold, ice may not be the preferred therapy for you and may not be used.

 Application: A towel is always placed between you and the cold pack.
 Since inflammation and pain often accompany acute injury in the first 72 hours after an injury, ice only may be used.
 Ice decreases swelling and numbs the pain in short spurts like 10 minutes at a time.